aistabci/abci-docs/en/docs/faq.md

 * The files in the **Old Area** will be copied to the **New Area** `/groups/gAA50NNN/migrated_from_SFA_GPFS/`.
 Note that the users cannot access the copied data until the migration finishes.
 * The area other than the folder in the **New Area** can be freely used.
-* The storage quota for the **New Area** is set to be twice of the **Old Area**.
+* Disk usage will increase as data is copied.
+For this reason, the amount of the group disk for the **New Area** is set to be twice of the **Old Area**.
 This is a temporal treatment.
-After the migration, the quota will be reset, after a grace period.
+After the migration, the amount will be reset, after a grace period.
-* During the copy, the users will see an increase in the quota usage, but it is not harmful.

 **(2) The old area /groups[1-2]/gAA50NNN**